lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

         RemainAfterExit=yes
         Type=oneshot
 ```
-Lets start with this two.
-First one will run our kubernetes installer, and the second one will create network environment file.
+First one will run our Kubernetes installer, and the second one will create network environment file.
 Which is very helpful in some cases.
 For example you can have your current IP address as environment variable.

-And of course we need to run kubernetes services:
+And of course we need to run Kubernetes services:

 ```yaml
     - name: kube-apiserver.service